swiggy-2022-bootcamp/training-i-plus-plus/aryann/micro_services/README.md

 - DELETE /ticket/:ticketid

 ### PurchaseService
-PurchaseService is repsonsible to do CRUD operations related to purchasing tickets
+PurchaseService is repsonsible to do CRUD operations related to purchasing tickets.
+It also publishes/produces all the purchased tickets to `purchased` kafka topic to list/consume them in the Ticket Service.

 **Routes**
 - POST /purchase